harshwalia36/Segmentation_and_classification_of_Covid-19-lungs-CT-Scan/README.md

 # SETUP STEPS
 * This Project contains 3 .ipynb files for 3 individual Tasks
-* Any necessary package to be installed is placed on top of each of the six scripts/notebooks.
+* Any necessary package to be installed is placed on top of each of the three notebooks.
-* Notebooks are using kaggle and Colab collectively so will contain some operations  importing data from kaggle to colab needs a unique API key, mounting drive and authentication etc
+* Notebooks are using kaggle and Colab collectively so will contain some operations  importing data from kaggle to colab needs a unique API key, mounting drive and authentication etc.

 ### ---------------------------------------------------------------------------------------------------------------------------------------